mikependon/RepoDB.NET/pages/cachers/commandtextcache.md

 You should only call the `Flush()` method if you wish to regenerate the already-generated SQL statements, otherwise, please refrain of using this class.

+{: .warning }
-> We recommend to not to use this class in any of your development.
+> We recommend to avoid using this class in any of your development if necessary.